-This classic dessert recipe is so easy to make and so delicious!
+This classic Rizogalo recipe (Greek Rice Pudding) is so easy to make and so delicious!
 This traditional Greek style rice pudding is the perfect comfort food and so easy to make with ingredients you likely have on hand right now!

-There is something about this dessert that appeals to everyone.
-It is not uncommon to find it on my travels.
+There is something about rice pudding that appeals to everyone.
 There are variations of this dessert found all around the world, although the ingredients may change slightly from place to place.
 Growing up in a Greek home, we called this dish “Rizogalo” which is literally the Greek word for rice (rizi) and milk (gala) put together, the main ingredients of this pudding.

 While the recipe is simple, it does take a bit of time to make but I don’t mind as it simmers on the stove without needing too much fuss.
 Just the occasional stir from time to time and a check on the liquid levels.